-In 2020, faced with Covid-19, the government took numerous measures to contain the spread of the virus in order to mitigate the risks that compromise the country's security and sustainable development objectives.
-With the support of international partners, the Ministry of Planning and External Cooperation (MPCE) and the Ministry of Economy and Finance (MEF) have also undertaken socio-economic impact studies of Covid-19.16 To address the short-term impact of the pandemic, the MPCE and the MEF produced a note on the post-Covid-19 economic recovery plan, the PREPOC 2020-2022, which serves as a framework for the 2020-2021 budget.
-PREPOC has five priority pillars: i) Economic diversification and acceleration of growth focused on agriculture, industry, tourism and digitalization; ii) Development of basic infrastructure and energy services; iii) Support for SMEs and job creation; iv) Development of human capital and social inclusion; v) Building resilience to natural shocks.
+In 2020, faced with the spread of the Covid-19 virus, the government took numerous measures to contain the spread of the virus in order to mitigate the risks that compromise the country's security and sustainable development objectives.
+With the support of international partners, the Ministry of Planning and External Cooperation (MPCE) and the Ministry of Economy and Finance (MEF) have undertaken socio-economic impact studies of Covid-19.13 At the same time, the MPCE and the MEF produced a note on the post-Covid-19 economic recovery plan, the PREPOC 2020-2022, which serves as a framework for the 2020-2021 budget.
+PREPOC has five priority pillars: i) Economic diversification and acceleration of growth focused on agriculture, industry, tourism, and digitalization; ii) Development of basic infrastructure and energy services; iii) Support for SMEs and job creation; iv) Development of human capital and social inclusion; v) Building resilience to natural shocks.

-The proposed project activities align with national priorities, such as the country's agriculture and food security strategies, the national COVID-19 Response Plan, and all the PREPOC pillars as per below:
+The proposed project activities align with national priorities (the country's agriculture and food security strategies, national COVID-19 Response Plan), and all the PREPOC pillars as per below:

-i) Economic diversification and acceleration of growth focused on agriculture, industry, tourism and digitalization: The current project will promote diversification of farmer sources of income through support to market-driven value chains.
+i) Economic diversification and acceleration of growth focused on agriculture, industry, tourism, and digitalization.
+The current project will promote diversification of farmer sources of income through support to market-driven value chains.
 The marketing of existing products will be improved through access to market support as well as the introduction of new marketable products.

-ii) Development of basic infrastructure and energy services: The project will improve transport of agricultural products as well as their transformation.
+13 UNDP June 2021.
+INDEPENDENT COUNTRY PROGRAMME EVALUATION: HAITI ii) Development of basic infrastructure and energy services.
+The project will improve transport of agricultural products as well as their transformation.

-iii) Support for SMEs and job creation: The project will encourage existing SME and new ventures associated with agriculture value chains.
+iii) Support for SMEs and job creation.
+The project will encourage existing SME and new ventures associated with agriculture value chains.